bordaigorl/remy/README.md

 ### Upload

 From the tree view, select a folder (or deselect to select the root) and drag and drop on the info panel any PDF (mutiple PDFs at once are supported, folders are planned but not supported yet).
-For the moment, the UI blocks until upload is completed.
-Progress bars coming soon ;)

 - - -